jKm00/tanstack-start-template/README.md

 To simplify theme creation or adjustments, I recommend using [tweakcn](https://tweakcn.com/) - a powerful cisual tool for generation and previewing Shadcn-compatible themes.

-> This project is currently styled with the `Doom64` theme from tweakcn.
+> This project is currently styled with the `Amber Minimal` theme from tweakcn.

 ## Useful Scripts